osofem/prosperly/README.md

 const bot = new Prosperly({botToken: 'YOUR-BOT-TOKEN'});
 ```

-You can also set your webhook
+You can also set your webhook integration.

 ```javascript
 //Initiating prosperly